Chi-teck/drupal-lemp/README.md

  --name $PROJECT_NAME \
   attr/drupal-lemp
 ```
-The IP address may be whatever you like but make sure it belongs the subnet you have created before.
+The IP address may be whatever you like but make sure it belongs the subnet you created before.
 It can be helpful to map the IP address to a hostname using hosts file.
 ```
 172.28.0.1 example.local
 ```
-New containers can be attached to the same network or you can create a distinct one for better isolation.
+New containers can be attached to the same network or to a distinct one for better isolation.

 ## Connecting to the container